 Other things to consider before you buy your seeds:

-- The Blend: This is the percentage of the three species of plant: Sativa, indica, and ruderalis.
+The Blend: This is the percentage of the three species types of cannabis: Sativa, indica, and ruderalis.